 EJ1614DRegular price $950 USD

-Mounted on an old red-velvet covered wooden base, of the same type used for the late 19th century mountings at the British Museum, and also found in connection to small finds in several other important early British collections such as Amherst, Macgregor etc. The base has an original collection label with an older printed number in red under a later number in black ink.
+Mounted on a red-velvet covered wooden base, of the same type used for the late 19th century mountings at the British Museum, and also found in connection to small finds in several other important early British collections such as Amherst, Macgregor etc. The base has an original collection label with the Price catalogue number 1136 in red under a later number (4251) in black ink.
 Another label with the number 1425/26 is the auction lot number from the Price sale at Sotheby's, London in 1911.

 Dimensions: Diameter: 1.9 cm (0.75 inch)

 Provenance: Ex.
 Major William Joseph Myers (1858 - 1882) collection, ex.
 Hilton Price private collection, with collection reference written on back of mount, private collection of Egyptologist Geoffrey Metz, Sweden, acquired from Tetragon, London in 1997.